bloock/bloock-managed-api/README.md

 - BLOOCK_WEBHOOK_SECRET_KEY: Your webhook secret key.
 - BLOOCK_AUTHENTICITY_PRIVATE_KEY: If you want to sign with you own local keys.
 Here you can set the private key you want to use.
 - BLOOCK_AUTHENTICITY_PUBLIC_KEY: If you want to sign with you own local keys.
 Here you can set the public key you want to use.
-- BLOOCK_ENFORCE_TOLERANCE: Decide if you want to set tolerance when verifying the webhook; true or false.
 - BLOOCK_DB_CONNECTION_STRING: Your database URL; e.g., mysql://username:password@localhost:3306/mydatabase.
 - BLOOCK_API_DEBUG_MODE: debug mode prints more log information; true or false.